ricsanfre/pi-cluster/docs/_docs/logging.md

 Fluentd can be deployed on Kubernetes cluster as a daemonset pod  using fluentd community docker images in [`fluent-kubernetes-daemonset` repo](https://github.com/fluent/fluentd-kubernetes-daemonset).
 Different docker images are provided pre-configured for collecting and parsing kuberentes logs and to inject them into different destinations, one of them is elasticsearch.

-Further documentation can be found [here](https://docs.fluentd.org/container-deployment/kubernetes) and different backends manifest sample files are provided in `fluentd-kubernetes-daemonset` repo.
+Further details can be found in [Fluentd documentation: "Kubernetes deployment"](https://docs.fluentd.org/container-deployment/kubernetes) and different backends manifest sample files are provided in `fluentd-kubernetes-daemonset` Github repo.
 For using elasticsearh as backend we will use a manifest file based on this [spec](https://github.com/fluent/fluentd-kubernetes-daemonset/blob/master/fluentd-daemonset-elasticsearch-rbac.yaml)

 Fluentd default image and manifest files need to be adapted for parsing containerd logs. `fluentd -kubernets-daemonsset` images by default are configured for parsing docker logs.
 See this [issue](https://github.com/fluent/fluentd-kubernetes-daemonset/issues/412)